Canadian Football League: Foreign coverage

 In 2013, the CFL announced that its U.S. broadcast rights would return to the ESPN Networks for the 2013 season, with five games airing on ESPN2, and 55 airing on ESPN3.
 This agreement was renewed in 2014 for five years, the same length as the TSN deal (ESPN holds a stake in TSN), with a stipulation that at least 17 games would be carried on ESPN2 (or another ESPN network, such as ESPN or ESPNEWS) each season, including the Grey Cup; this gives ESPN exclusive CFL rights during this time frame.
 Originally ESPN3 carried all games not carried on one of the linear channels online, later ESPN moved those games to ESPN+.

-ESPN has had a long relationship with the CFL; the channel broadcast its first CFL game on July 9, 1980, when the network was only 10 months old.
+ESPN has had a long relationship with the CFL; the channel broadcast its first CFL game on July 9, 1980, when the network was 10 months old.
 On April 27, 2023, CBS Sports Network announced a multi-year broadcasting rights deal with the league, becoming the U.S. TV rightsholder to the league; the channel broadcast 34 CFL games during the first three months of the 2023 season.
 CBSSN's 2024 broadcast package consisted of the majority of June, July, and August games, and the Labour Day and Thanksgiving Day Classics.

 ESPN Brasil began broadcasting CFL games live in Brazil in 2015, as a result of the growth of the NFL and college football fan base in Brazil.
 BT Sport, which has a licensing partnership with ESPN, has also carried CFL games in Britain and Ireland since 2015.

-In June 2019, the CFL signed a broadcast deal with MVS Comunicaciones to broadcast one game a week in Mexico on MVS TV.
+In June 2019, the CFL signed a broadcast deal with MVS Comunicaciones to broadcast a game a week in Mexico on MVS TV.